peter-mghendi/karata/README.md

 ##### Published Assets Branch

-The latest generated frontend assets are also available in the `releases-karata-web` branch.
+The latest generated frontend assets are also available in the `releases-web` branch.

 This branch contains build output only and may be used directly with static hosting providers.